• Nothing Found

 How do I order a taxi in Rome?

-It’s not common practice to hail down a taxi in the street in Rome, instead, you should walk to a taxi rank or call a taxi.
-If you’re in a hotel, bar or restaurant, they are usually more than happy to call a Rome taxi for you and it should arrive within 3 to 5 minutes.
-However, if you prefer to call a taxi yourself, you can use one of these numbers Rome City +39 060609 or Radio-Taxi +39 063570.
-Be aware that there’s a surcharge of €3.5 for calling a taxi in Rome.
+It’s not common practice to hail a taxi in the street in Rome, instead, you can walk to a taxi rank or call a Rome taxi service.
+If you’re in a hotel, bar, or restaurant, they are usually more than happy to call a Rome taxi for you.
+However, if you prefer to call a taxi yourself, you can use one of these numbers: Pronto Taxi (+39 06 6645) and Taxi Roma Samarcanda (+39 06 5551).
+Just be aware that radio taxis have a surcharge of €4.

 Do you tip taxis in Rome?